 * the local Chinese community - Chinese Cuisines and The Star and Shadow Cinema;

-* Newcastle's arts and cultures - John Martin at the Laing Art Gallery, a unique jazz bar in Newcastle and Newcastle United Football Club; and
+* Newcastle's arts and cultures - John Martin at the Laing Art Gallery, and

 * covering local events - a record of the 2010-11 student protests.

 During the training at the Press Association, our students have the chance to produce substantial pieces of journalism that gets published in local newspapers like The Journal or The Evening Chronicle.’
 This year Stephanie Feng, Kelly Huscroft and Ben Robinson have published in total four articles.
 Click on the links to view (Ben Robinson's article; Kelly Huscroft's article; Stephanie Feng's articles Article-1, Article-2)